rohithk97/Vendor_management_system_using_django/README.md

 # Django Vendor Management System

-A Vendor Management System (VMS) built using Django and Django REST Framework.
-This system manages vendor profiles, tracks purchase orders, and calculates vendor performance metrics.
+A Vendor Management System built using Django and Django REST Framework which manages vendor profiles, tracks purchase orders, and calculates vendor performance metrics.

 ## Table of Contents